Personal Value Proposition Statement Letter Examples

 Cover letters and value proposition letters also differ in length.
-A cover letter is typically 3 - 5 paragraphs (about one typed page), whereas a value proposition letter is often much shorter – about 100 - 150 words.
+A cover letter is typically three-to-five paragraphs long (about one typed page), whereas a value proposition letter is much shorter—usually no more than 150 words.

 Both documents can be very useful in the job search process, but it is important to know when to use which document.

 When to Use a Cover Letter

 When an employer asks for a cover letter.
 If a job application specifically requests that you send a cover letter with your application, be sure to do so.
 If you do not follow directions exactly, you risk having your application thrown out.

 When you need to explain something on your resume.
 If there is something on your resume that could give a hiring manager pause—an employment gap, for example—your cover letter is your chance to explain these circumstances and emphasize why you are the right person for the position.
 A value proposition letter does not provide enough space for you to explain these things, so write a cover letter when a longer explanation is needed.

 When an employer does not specifically ask for a cover letter.
 When a job application does not specifically request a cover letter, you should still send a letter that explains your qualifications for the position.
 However, you can choose to send a value proposition letter in place of a cover letter if there are no specific directions.

 When you are conducting a targeted direct mail campaign.
 If you are emailing prospective companies to see if they have any job openings that fit your abilities, consider sending a value proposition letter rather than a cover letter.
 Busy employers often do not have time to read an entire cover letter, and they will likely appreciate the directness of a value proposition letter.
 They will also appreciate a letter that emphasizes what you can do for their company.